OHI-Science/ohiprep/src/templates/generic.md

 See full data prep details [here](LINK TO HTML FILE).

+If using these data, please see our [citation policy](will add a link in here).

+[alternatively, if you want a specific citation for this resource, you can add that here....]

 ### Additional information

 [If relevant: description of workflow, description of files, etc.]